openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-template-variables.md

 - Which variables are available in common templates.
 - How to use them safely.

-For general guidance on editing templates, see Email templates <!--missing hyperlink-->.
+For general guidance on editing templates, see [Email templates](./email-templates.md).

 ## What are email template variables?